rodrigomd94/install-tx3-nextjs/README.md

 - Ensure you have curl installed
 - Try manual installation using the commands in the Trix Installation section
 - Installation will continue even if trix fails - you can install it manually later

+### Devnet Issues
+If devnet setup fails or doesn't work:
+- Ensure trix is properly installed (`trix --version`)
+- Check that dolos is installed and available in PATH
+- Verify devnet configuration files exist in `devnet/` folder
+- Try running `npm run devnet:start` manually to see error messages
+- Use `cd tx3 && trix explore` to interact with the devnet once it's running

 ## License